The Easter Brothers in the early 1950s

 As of 2009, the group consisted of Russell Sr., James, Ed, Russell Jr. (banjo, dobro, steel guitar), Jared Easter (son of Russell Jr. on the mandolin) and Barbara Easter (wife of Russell Jr.) on the bass.
 The group retired from traveling in 2015.
 Edd Easter passed away in 2019, followed by Russell in 2020 and James in 2021.

-The Easter Brothers collectively have written over 300 songs which include gospel greats such as “They’re Holding Up the Ladder” and “Thank You Lord for Your Blessings on Me,” both of which have won Dove Awards (2002 and 2009).
+The Easter Brothers collectively wrote over 300 songs which include gospel greats such as “They’re Holding Up the Ladder” and “Thank You Lord for Your Blessings on Me,” both of which have won Dove Awards (2002 and 2009).
 The Easter Brothers’ songs have been recorded by many other groups in the gospel music industry.
 The artists who have recorded songs written by members of the Easter Brothers include the Primitive Quartet, the Happy Goodmans, the Dixie Melody Boys, the Dixie Echoes, and the LeFevres.

 Due to the large number of projects recorded by the Easter Brothers, the discography section has been divided into separate pages by decade.
 Please click on the links below for the decade you wish to view.

 EDITORS NOTE: Some information for this article and discography was provided by Linda Easter Thompson.